Parto367/milestone-project1/README.md

 # user stories

- _I was finding it more and more difficult to get an appointment with my own GP._
+ _"I was finding it more and more difficult to get an appointment with my own GP."_
- _I didnt know where to look for the Out of Hours number and needed to know how to book an appointment._
+ _"I didnt know where to look for the Out of Hours number and needed to know how to book an appointment."_
- _Able to get a GP to call me back when it's the best time for me._
+ _"Able to get a GP to call me back when it's the best time for me."_

 # UX
 <p>